-The board of directors has delegated certain specific powers - with the possibility of sub-delegation - to the executive committee, as provided for by Article 13 of the Articles of Association.
+The board of directors has delegated certain specific powers to the managing director, as provided for by article 12 of the Articles of Association.
+The managing director may sub-delegate these powers.

-The board of directors has moreover conferred daily management of the Company on each member of the executive committee under the chairmanship of the CEO.
+The board of directors has also conferred to the managing director the daily management of the Company.